molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 >-id=runXX

 All folders and jobs can be found in the scripts directory specified by the user.
-The second step of the analysis pipeline consists of executing the generated shell scripts.
+The second step of the analysis is the execution of the generated shell scripts.
 This can be done by typing the following command:

 `cd /your/output/directory/here/`
 `sh submit.sh`